 - Availability of investment capital from those who may enhance the success

 - Complete commitment of the inventor(s) to the commercialization process

 - Attracting a management team experienced in business (important to investors, as well)

 It is essential that the entrepreneur take time to be educated in the entrepreneurial process and be willing to accept mentoring from experienced entrepreneurs.
 For a more comprehensive list of criteria to consider regarding evaluating a technology for startup potential, please see the Commercial Viability Assessment tool.

 Am I, as UT Dallas faculty/staff member, permitted to start a company and remain at the university?

-Yes, but you will be required to fulfill all university duties, commitments and responsibilities you have now and your time away from the university must comply with all university policies.
-Also, your involvement with a new enterprise will require management of the relevant conflict of interest issues, including with respect to graduate students, research and intellectual property ownership.
-For more information you should speak with the staff of the OTC and consult the conflict of interest policy under Polices and Guidelines.
+Yes, but you will be required to fulfill all university duties, commitments, and responsibilities you have now and your time away from the university must comply with all university policies.
+Also, your involvement with a new enterprise will require management of the relevant conflict of interest issues, including with respect to graduate students, research, and intellectual property ownership.
+For more information, you should speak with the staff of the OTC and consult the conflict of interest policy under Policies and Guidelines.

 Can I license from the university a technology that I invented while at UT Dallas for my company?